Mac OS X Start / Stop Apache Web Server

 The apachectl command act as Apache HTTP Server control interface.
-Open the terminal and type the following command to stop Apache web server:
+When you edit the Apache config file /etc/apache2/httpd.conf, you need to reload or restart the web server.
+Open the terminal application and type the following commands:

 sudo apachectl stop